mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+October 15, 2025
+- Revised packet-introspection lab to update link for maxmind geo location database and note use of legacy database.

 April 24, 2025
 - Fixed imodule to properly create missing directories per pull request #96